 Spraying under breezy conditions can be done fairly safely if you follow specific steps.
 The idea is to understand what the risks are and to manage them.

 The cornerstone is to use a low-drift spray and match it to a pesticide that will work well with larger droplets.
 But there are other important aspects to consider.
 Below are the top ten to think about:

 - Choose a herbicide that can handle large droplets.
 Glyphosate products are well suited to coarse droplets.
 But glyphosate commonly has contact actives in the mix, members of Group 6, 14, and 15, and these are less likely to perform well with big droplets than those that contain Group 2 and 4 mixes.
 Actives with soil activity also have more tolerance for larger droplets.

 - Use a low-drift nozzle and operate it so it produces a Coarse (C) to Very Coarse (VC) spray quality, as described by the manufacturer.
 Dicamba labels call for Extremely Coarse (XC) to Ultra-Coarse (UC) sprays, and Enlist requires at least Coarse.
 To achieve these you may need to purchase new nozzles.
 Low-pressure air-induced nozzles operated at about 50 – 60 psi will generally be very low-drift, but lower drift models are available.
 If you need a finer spray, produce it either by increasing the pressure or moving to a finer tip.
 Do this when the weather improves, for contact modes of action.

 - Keep your boom low.
 Lowering the boom ranks as the second-most effective way to reduce drift, after coarser sprays.
 But there’s a limit.
-For low-drift sprays, you need at least 100% overlap, which is for the edge of one nozzle pattern to spray into the centre of the adjacent pattern.
+For low-drift sprays, you need at least 100% overlap (more for PWM), which is for the edge of one nozzle pattern to spray into the centre of the adjacent pattern.
 In other words, the spray pattern should be twice as wide as your nozzle spacing at target height.
 For most nozzles, a boom height of close to 20 inches is enough to achieve this overlap.
 That’s pretty low by current standards from suspended booms on self-propelled sprayers, so being too low for a good pattern will only happen due to boom sway.